source-academy/sinter/vm/README.md

 This excludes MSVC.

 ```
-# cd into the root of the repository
+# cd into the root of the repository, then:
 mkdir build && cd build
 cmake .. -DCMAKE_BUILD_TYPE=Debug -DSINTER_DEBUG_LOGLEVEL=2 -DSINTER_DEBUG_MEMORY_CHECK=1
 make -j8